Andreas Jaeggi will sing the role of the Tanzmeister in Richard Strauss' opera "Ariadne auf Naxos" at the Lausanne Opera House (Switzerland) in 2019.

-The revival of a new version for children of W. A. Mozart's opera "Zauberfloete" (singing the roles of Monostatos, Tamino and ...
+He was part of the revival of a new version for children of W. A. Mozart's opera "Zauberfloete" (singing the roles of Monostatos, Tamino and ...
 The Queen of the Night!) with the arsmusica Ensemble.
-The performances will take place at the Philharmonic Concert Hall in Solothurn (Switzerland).
+The performances took place at the Philharmonic Concert Hall in Solothurn (Switzerland).

 National Opera of the Rhine / Opera d'Europe, Strasbourg / Colmar / Mulhouse (France)

 Andreas Jaeggi was the First Jew in Richard Strauss' "Salome" in the production by Olivier Py and Pierre-Andre Weitz (Constantin Trinks, conductor).

 Andreas Jaeggi sang at the National Opera of the Rhine / Opera d'Europe, Strasbourg / Colmar / Mulhouse (France) the role of Pontius Pilatus in Richard Wagner's very rarely performed early opera "Das Liebesverbot" (The Ban on Love), a gigantic operatic ham by the Bayreuth Master in the manner of Meyerbeer, his arch rival.

 Andreas Jaeggi has performed the totally crazy character part of Count Hauk-Sendorf (sung in Czech) in Leos Janacek's "The Makropulos Affair" with Robert Carsen (stage director) and Friedemann Layer (conductor) in Strasbourg / Mulhouse (France) as well as at a mystical place: the Opera House La Fenice in Venice (Italy) with Gabriele Ferro, conducting.
 This production has been revived in Strasbourg / Mulhouse in 2016.